 - Licensing – All dogs and outdoor cats in Oak Park are required to display a current animal license.
 New licenses must be obtained in person at Village Hall, but annual renewals can be completed online.
 Licensing is a vital part of the recovery process if a pet runs away from home.
 A telephone call from Animal Control often is all it takes to reunite lost or strayed pets with their owners — provided the pets have been licensed and are wearing tags.
 New residents must provide current rabies vaccination information to license their pets.
 Proof of spaying and neutering means a reduced license fee.

 - Limitations – Village ordinance limits the number of pets on private premises, depending on the animal and household type.
 Don’t worry — the vast majority of households will never run afoul of this ordinance, as it allows a wide variety of pet combinations.
-Visit www.oak-park.us and search for “animal control” for more information on keeping pets at home.
+Visit www.oak-park.us/pets for more information on keeping pets at home.

 - Report Violations – Anyone observing a dog not on a leash or an owner not picking up after a pet can report the violation by calling 708.358.5680 or emailing email@example.com.